LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 varargs: Warns about the potentially unsafe vararg methods.
 ```

+I have not really used Java extensively, but this is here to show that sometimes you just need to look at the man page to know what options you have.

 #### Python

-Python has options like `-Werror -Walways -X dev`
+Python has options like `-b -Werror -Walways -X dev`
 There is also the `-I` option for isolating the program.
 It does this by ignoring Python's environment variables, and removes the script's path from sys.path.
+This is more of a security option than a compilation option though.
-Due to python not being a compiled language it does not have as many options compared to C or Java.
+Due to python being an interpreted language it does not have as many options compared to C or Java.
-There are static analyzers for Python though.
+For weakly typed languages it would be more beneficial to use a static analyzer to catch errors faster.

 #### Other Languages
-Depending on the language, there may be third party static analyzers to add additional aid.

 This wikipedia article shows some static code analyzers available (Wikipedia list of static code analysis)[https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis]
+It is not an extensive list of all that is available, but as long as a language is not dead it probably has a static analyzer.
+Even more obscure languages like R have an option to use, and apparently there is a talk about static code analysis for APL.
+Why anyone would use these languages in a serious context who knows, but this is just to show a point that there are options.

 ## Conclusion
 //Just write something down to get an idea